 When Altogether Autism’s researchers receive a complex information request, they initially get to work to find out what the professional literature is saying about the topic.
 The researchers may then approach some or all of Altogether Autism’s advisory group members for their thoughts, ideas and opinions on the information request.

-Our consumer group provides expertise and input in an advisory capacity to the work of Altogether Autism to ensure the service remains useful and relevant to autistics.
-It has appointed members with lived experience of autism and consists of autistic people and parents of autistic children.
+Our advisory group provides expertise and input in an advisory capacity to the work of Altogether Autism to ensure the service remains useful and relevant to autistics.
+It has appointed members with lived experience of autism and consists of autistic people, professionals, and parents of autistic children.
 A minimum of 60 per cent of the group identify as autistic in recognition of the importance of the autistic voice.

-Our professional group provides a multidisciplinary perspective and up to date information and opinion regarding best practice in the diagnosis, intervention and provision of services for autistic people.
+This group also provides a multidisciplinary perspective and up to date information and opinion regarding best practice in the diagnosis, intervention and provision of services for autistic people.

 The group has appointed members from a range of disciplines who have a regular and active role in the group on account of their expertise, knowledge and experience in the field of autism.